 Organic devices are being developed that can restore or replace functions of the human body through managing the interface between electronic devices and cells, tissues and organs.

-At the University of Bath, I work closely with the Molecular Optolectronics group headed by Dr Enrico Da Como.
+At the University of Bath, I work with the Molecular Optolectronics group headed by Dr Enrico Da Como.

 Useful LinksIDTechEx Printed electronics news